pllab/cs162-tutorials/docs/2-algebraic-datatypes.md

 After all the tests that have to do with `simplifyHead` are done, only the `evaluate` tests

-8. Fill in the `evaluate` method in the same class.
-The `evaluate` method has the following signature:
+8. The `evaluate` method has the following signature:
 ```scala
 object Calculator {
   def evaluate(expr: Expr): Double = ???